tbranyen/backbone.layoutmanager/readme.md

 * Class method `cache` now allows you to override contents.
 * Class method `setupViews` now allows you to manage many Views by passing an array of Views.
+* Can now directly set a template function to the `template` property and not have to override fetch with an `_.identity` function.
 * Miscellaneous code cleanup and minor bug/refactor fixes.

 [Full Release